[?] Subscribe To This Site

 Sathon Pier Besides the regular river boats services, the Sathon Pier also has a ferry service to cross over to the Thonburi bank.
 By doing so you can avoid the traffic congestion at the Taksin Bridge.

-Ferry point at Sathon central
+Ferry point at Sathon Central

 Si Phraya Pier The Si Phraya ferry pier is between River City and Royal Orchid Sheraton Hotel.
 Don't confuse this pier with the N 7 Si Phraya river pier which is south of the hotel.